jsiek/deduce/ProofIntro.md

 The `Nat.pf` file includes the definition of natural numbers, operations on them (e.g. addition), and proofs about those operations.
+Also, Deduce automatically generates a summary of the theorems and puts them in the file `Nat.thm`.

 Here we discuss how to reason about addition.
 Reasoning about the other operations follows a similar pattern.

 Here is the definition of natural numbers from `Nat.pf`: